Marketing Guidelines for advertisement of medical device aimed at the general public in accordance to the Loi Bertrand

 The National Agency for the Safety of Medicines and Health Products (ANSM) is the French agency responsible for conformity checks on advertisement in the medical field.

-Make medical consultation or surgical intervention look as unnecessary especially by offering remote diagnosis
+Make medical consultation or surgical intervention look unnecessary especially by offering a remote diagnosis

-Provide detailed description of symptoms that could lead to a false auto-diagnosis
+Provide a detailed description of symptoms that could lead to a false auto-diagnosis

 Suggest that the device’s effects are guaranteed or without side-effects